japajoe/LuaNET/README.md

             {
                 Lua.OpenLibs(state);

-                //Very important to initialize the module before running any code that tries to use it testModule.Initialize(state);
+                //Very important to initialize modules before running any code that tries to use it
+                //LuaNetModule is required by TestModule so it needs to be loaded first luanetModule.Initialize(state);
+                testModule.Initialize(state);

                 //Note that this file path assumes that example.lua is in the same directory as the executable